Is control of type I error rate needed in Bayesian clinical trial designs?: A rule for stopping the trial early with an inconclusive result

 For futility we get

 and

 This expectation is positive if $\varepsilon_f \leq G_f/(L_f + G_f)$.
 Here, it is likely that the selected loss value $L_f$ would be larger than the corresponding gain $G_f$.

-Note that \eqref{eq:no:3} and \eqref{eq:no:4} involve convex combinations of the gains and the losses, resulting from the respective decisions $d_e$ and $d_f$ being correct or not correct, both weighted with the corresponding posterior probabilities of the stakeholders and investigators.
+Note that \eqref{eq:no:3} and \eqref{eq:no:4} involve convex combinations of the gains and the losses, resulting from the respective decisions $d_e$ and $d_f$ being correct or not correct, both weighted with the corresponding posterior probabilities of the sponsors.

-The smaller the values of the operating characteristics $\varepsilon_e$ and $\varepsilon_f$ are, the longer it takes on average until either $d_e$ or $d_f$ can be established based on the accumulated data.
+The smaller the values of the threshold values $\varepsilon_e$ and $\varepsilon_f$ are, the longer it takes on average until either $d_e$ or $d_f$ can be established based on the accumulated data.
 This is then reflected in a corresponding increase of the cumulative treatment costs and, when $N_{\max}$ is fixed, in bigger chances of ending the trial with the inconclusive result $\delta({\mathcal D}_{N_{\max}}) = d_{\oslash}$.

 Let $T$ be the \textit{time horizon} up to which, from the present time $\sigma_n$, such predictions are considered, $\sigma_n < T \leq N_{\max}$.
 A possible choice would be to fix the length of the interval over which the prediction is to be made at some appropriate value, say $m$, in which case $T = (\sigma_n + m)\wedge N_{\max}$, and another to let that interval extend all the way to $T = N_{\max}.$ For any time point $t$ such that $\sigma_n \leq t \leq T $, we obtain the posterior predictive probabilities